peter1125/DCiFR/README.md

 to get started.

-To fire up the GUI, in terminal type:
+To fire up the GUI, in your terminal type:
 ```
 python3 dcifr_code.py
 ```

+Jupyter Notebook version is also available in this repo - *dcifr_code.ipynb*.

 ## Attributes